Jeremiah Lucas Opira

 Jeremiah Lucas Opira (August 28, 1933 – November 22, 2000) was a Ugandan politician and the National Executive Secretary of the Uganda National Liberation Front (UNLF) 1979–1980.
 The UNLF and its military wing UNLA removed Idi Amin from power with the support of the Tanzania People's Defence Force on April 11, 1979.
+He contributed to the movement that helped Uganda gain independence from Great Britain in 1962.
 He worked for consolidation of national unity in Uganda and the return of kingdoms which he believed would be a unifying factor in Uganda.
 He instigated investigations into the Ugandan and East African pre-European history, and wrote articles on this subject and on African politics.
-He died of heart failure in November 2000.